mizosoft/methanol/README.md

 ### Tracking progress

-A response application needs a method to provide progression feedback for long-running tasks.
+A responsive application needs a method to provide progression feedback for long-running tasks.
 `ProgressTracker` comes in handy in such case.
 This example logs progress events of a large file download.